Espresso-Aficionados/website/guides/water.md

 0.35g Potassium Bicarbonate

 <ins>Method</ins>
-1. Put the Potassium Bicarbonate into the water
+1. Put the potassium bicarbonate into the water
 2. Agitate
-3. Let rest for 5-10 mins (This ensures sufficient time for the Potassium Bicarbonate to properly dissolve into the water)
+3. Let rest for 5-10 mins (This ensures sufficient time for the potassium bicarbonate to properly dissolve into the water)

 That's it.
 Really.

 ### The Why

 The premise here is that the water acts simply as a carrier for the compounds you are trying to extract from your beans.
 We start with distilled or de-ionized water as a base because these have little to no TDS (a measure of the amount of dissolved particles of other substances are in the water).
-In order to neutralize the corrosive effect this will have on your machine, and to improve the extraction of desirable coffee compounds, Dr. Pavlis settled on the use of Potassium (or Sodium) Bicarbonate.
+In order to neutralize the corrosive effect this will have on your machine, and to improve the extraction of desirable coffee compounds, Dr. Pavlis settled on the use of potassium (or sodium) bicarbonate.
 In this application the bicarbonate acts as a "buffer", bringing the pH of the distilled water closer to 7 (neutral pH) while also raising TDS a little bit.

 ### The "But my scale won't measure that accurately"

 A shortcoming of the recipe provided above is the difficulty of consistently measuring 0.35g of the buffer.
 So, yet more perfection and simplification seeking enthusiasts reached the conclusion that a concentrate of buffer can be used to simplify the measurements needed.

-To make a 10,000x ppm concentrate, mix 20g of Potassium Bicarbonate into 1L of distilled water.
+To make a 10,000x ppm concentrate, mix 20g of potassium bicarbonate into 1L of distilled water.

 To use the concentrate, start with 5mL of concentrate and add water to a total volume of 1L.
 To make 4L of water, start with 20mL of concentrate and add water to a total volume of 4L.